-Additive manufacturing technologies (of which 3d printing is a subset) have intrigued industrial companies and researchers since their early conception in late 1980s at U of Texasi and at MITii.
+Additive manufacturing technologies (of which 3D printing is a subset) have intrigued industrial companies and researchers since their early conception in late 1980s at U of Texasi and at MITii.
 Recent review papersiii highlight the explosion of additive technologies (including some former welding processes under the "additive" umbrella) as well as the complexities of leveraging these technologies for practical industrial applications.

-Consequently, the total 3d printing market has grown sharply (even explosively) - with several studies showing the classic growth curve (see examples below).
+Consequently, the total 3D printing market has grown sharply (even explosively).